AGES model of effective learning

 Posted by Greten on 09 Dec 2018 under Theories

 What are your reasons for learning?
 How did you do it?
-Many would probably answer the first question with something like "to pass the test" or "to advance to the next grade" with something like "I read my books often" or "I practice writing or solving problems".
-Brute practice and rote memorization are indeed effective in passing the test and moving to the next grade, but not in retaining the knowledge and skills you learned over a long period so that you can apply them outside of school setting.
+Many would probably answer the first question with something like "to pass the test" or "to advance to the next grade" and the second question with something like "I read my books often" or "I practice writing or solving problems".
+Brute practice and rote memorization are indeed effective in passing the test and moving to the next grade, but not in retaining the knowledge and skills over a long period so that they can be applied in real life setting.

 AGES model is an effective learning model that relies on how the human brain works to retain knowledge in long-term memory.
 AGES is an acronym that stands for Attention, Generation, Emotion, and Spacing.
 It is useful in both classroom teaching and elearning development.
 You probably incorporated some of the processes involved in AGES model in your learning habits and your instructional design without realizing it.

 The learner learns better if they have undivided attention to what they are learning.
 When a person pays attention to something, say an event they are seeing or a tune they are hearing, their hippocampus activates.
 Hippocampus is the part of the brain responsible for creating long-term memories and makes the person less likely to forget them.
 Meaning, when a learner focuses on what they are studying, it is likely to go to long-term memory.

 Thus, a well-designed elearning module should encourage learners to give it undivided attention, such including an instruction asking the learner to close the windows to social media accounts.